 Some of you may have noticed a slow down in blog posts recently.
 I have been concentrating on quality not quantity of posts.
 Rather than churn out photo restoration articles with thin, pointless content, I am taking the slow approach to ensure that each one covers new aspects or expands on others.
 This way the value of the blog does not suffer.
 This approach is also a good one to take with photo restoration, take is slow and steady, rushing just blinds you with wanting to see that end result without concentrating on all the processes along the way.

-Completion - Choose print finish, whether to add a border, sepia tone or keep original colours or hand color the whole image.
+Completion – Choose print finish, whether to add a border, sepia tone or keep original colours or hand color the whole image.
+Printing medium can be another choice.
+If trying to emulate the original you may have to on to use fibre based papers, or artist papers.
+If using modern chemical printing machines or photo labs your choice may be governed by their stick papers.

 So whilst there is a slow down in blog posts be assured those that will follow will be of the quality of those before.